6th Street Bridge FAQs

 What is the 6th Street Active Transportation Bridge Project?

-The 6th Street Active Transportation Bridge will be a 4-metre-wide symmetrical cable-stayed bridge that will provide a river crossing for those who travel on foot, by bike, or other active transportation methods.
+The 6th Street Active Transportation Bridge will be a four-metre-wide, symmetrical, cable-stayed bridge that will provide a river crossing for those who travel on foot, by bike or other active transportation methods.

 -